software-development-course-2025/python-week-7-assignment/README.md

 ---

-## Versioning

-Version **v1.0.0** has been released! 🎉
+> Version **1.0.0** has been released!
 See the [release page](https://github.com/software-development-course-2025/python-week-7-assignment/releases/tag/v1.0.0) for full details.